-The chicken is browned in the cast iron pan and is thoroughly cooked in the oven, which makes it crispy on the outside, but moist and juicy on the inside.
+To make Oven Roasted Chicken Thighs with Bacon, the chicken is initially browned in the cast iron pan and then is finished cooking in the oven, which makes it crispy on the outside, but moist and juicy on the inside.
 Just like we like it!

-Chicken is an easy dish to get bored of, but with the right recipe in one hand, and a cast iron skillet in another – you can transform boring chicken into something you want to eat every single night or maybe every week (for other popular chicken recipes, see Balsamic Chicken with Brussels Sprouts and Apples and Chicken Pasta in Creamy White Wine Parmesan Sauce).
+Chicken is an easy dish to get bored of, but with the right recipe in one hand, and a cast iron skillet in another – you can transform boring chicken thighs into something you want to eat every single night or maybe every week!

 Once cooked, this dish can be served over rice, mashed potatoes or with a light pasta dish.
 It is also perfect for your favorite vegetable side.